baverman/supplement/docs/guide.rst

    # Creating environment with default executable and envvars
    env = Environment()

-   # In real code root should be passed as absolute path
+   # In real code root should be passed as absolute path in order
    # to don't depend from server working directory.
    project_root = '.'